 - the M2001 wikipedia page

 - See also: pascal, modula-2

-- I have 33 facts about M2001. what would you like to know? email me and let me know how I can help.
+- Have a question about M2001 not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: